Gayatri Yantra and Mantra Meaning

-The Gayatri yantra symbol meaning includes multiple layers of spiritual significance.
-The Gayatri yantra symbol is a visual counterpart for a family of mantras known as the Gayatris.
-Gayatri is a Vedic poetic meter of twenty-four syllables or any hymn composed in this meter.
+The Gayatri yantra includes multiple layers of spiritual significance.
+The Gayatri yantra is a visual counterpart for a family of mantras known as the Gayatris.
+The term “gayatri” refers to a Vedic poetic meter of twenty-four syllables or any hymn composed in this meter.
 Hence, there exists a whole family of Gayatri Mantras, all of which serve as meditative aids.
 Estimates are that there are over 400 Gayatri poems in the Hindu tradition.

 The Gayatri mantra is sometimes called the Master Mantra.
 This mantra is associated directly with the Gayatri yantra symbol meaning and with a specific goddess named Gayatri.
 The Gayatri yantra is also associated with the goddess Saraswati.

 Opening Invocation in the Gayatri Mantra

 The first line is of the most well-known Gayatri mantra is actually a general invocation.
 This is not technically part of the original sacred text from which the mantra is drawn.
 Here are the Sanskrit words for this mantra: